 A motivated teacher is crucial to a successful classroom.
 They will look at teaching through a different lens, and, in doing so, motivate their students in their learning too.
 Motivation helps to energise, direct and sustain positive behaviour over a long period of time.
 It involves working towards goals and tailoring activities to achieving this purpose.
-It also helps to drive creativity and curiosity, sparking the desire needed for students to want to learn more.
+Motivation also helps to drive creativity and curiosity, sparking the desire needed for students to want to learn more.

-It isn’t just a case of getting pupils interested in learning in the moment, but also in growing the underlying goals and aspirations pushing their entire academic studies.
-It is about motivating them beyond the initial task or feeling of accomplishment and appreciating how ‘deferred gratification’ plays into the role of education in order for them to work towards a greater, larger goal.
+It isn’t just a case of getting pupils interested in learning at the moment, but also in growing the underlying goals and aspirations pushing their entire academic studies.
+That is about motivating them beyond the initial task or feeling of accomplishment and appreciating how ‘deferred gratification’ plays into the role of education in order for them to work towards a greater, larger goal.
 This is known as ‘intrinsic motivation’ and research has found it to be of key importance.

 How is motivation fostered through teaching in the UK?